jt-zhang/CardinalityEstimationTestbed/README.md

 - `[DOMAIN_SIZE]` should be an integer between 10 and 20000.
 - `[CORRELATION]` should be an integer between 1 and 9.
 - `[SKEWNESS]` should be an integer between 1 and 9.
-- The parameters we use are
+- The parameters we use are:

 `cols in [2, 4, 6, 8];
 distinct in [10, 100, 1000, 10000];